MHS Pulleying Program

 * help fellow students succeed, be safe, be well, or receive adult assistance when needed

 Unlike bullying, which hurts others and damages the school environment, “pulleying” helps others and improves the school environment for all.
-Like a pulley creates powerful upward force with just a little effort, simple acts of student kindness lift a fellow student’s spirit and benefit our shared school climate.
-Featured below are some past-reported MHS student acts of “pulleying.”
+Similar to how a pulley creates powerful upward force with just a little effort, simple acts of student kindness lift a fellow student’s spirit and benefit our shared school climate.
+Real-life examples of past-reported MHS student acts of “pulleying” are featured here: EXEMPLARY PAST REPORTS OF MHS STUDENT PULLEYING

 Who leads the pulleying program at MHS?